 “My goal is to empower young people to make positive choices — on stage, in the classroom, and in life,” said Mr. O. “In order to grow on stage, you must learn how to adapt to the realities of life, our biggest stage.”

 Mr. O’s vision for SVC is to provide students with experiences similar to what he personally experienced and what he implemented at Valley — opportunities to explore various arenas within the Arts and opportunities to perform at venues, both near and afar.
+That vision is starting to come to fruition the Fine Arts program is growing both in breadth and depth.

 Highlights from Mr. O’s Performing Career